 Watch the webclass to learn 3 things the 10% are doing to learn guitar fast and build a life of consistent guitar playing.

 2. Guitar Techniques (you NEED to know these!!)

 I can’t have a guitar essentials course without covering how to hold a guitar.
 There are tons of different ways to hold a guitar.
 I’m going to show you a standard way to hold a guitar.

 Learning how to hold a guitar is essential for limiting the strain on your muscles and joints.
 Once you learn how to hold a guitar properly, you can focus on other guitar essentials.

 I, like many guitar players, like sitting down.
-If your practicing frequently, sitting is a great way to get familiar with how to hold a guitar.
+If you practice frequently, sitting is a great way to get familiar with how to hold a guitar.

-Here’s how to hold a guitar sitting down.
+Here’s how to hold a guitar while sitting down.